Olivier-Boudeville/OSDL-Orge/src/code/servers/functional-services/database-storage/doc/OrgeDatabase.rst

 The information identifier is a primary key, on which an index is created for faster look-up.

-The identifiers for Orge users are set by the Orge database, whereas the identifiers for connections are set by the Orge TCP server.
+The identifiers of Orge users are set by the Orge Database, whereas the identifiers for connections are set by the Orge TCP Server.

 Strings
 .......

-A list of characters (including alphanumerical and accentued ones) with punctuation marks.
+A string is a list of characters (including alphanumerical and accentued ones) with punctuation marks.

 The length of a string can be limited to avoid buffer overflow.
 For example, ``String[37]`` means that up to 37 characters can be stored in this string, whereas ``String`` implies an unlimited length.